ferrarimarco/home-lab/README.md

 ## Monitoring

-To monitor the status of the home lab, the automated provisioning and configuration process deploy a monitoring agent on each home lab node, and a backend to collect data coming from the monitoring agents.
+To monitor the status of the home lab, the automated provisioning and configuration process deploys a monitoring agent on each home lab node and a backend to collect data coming from monitoring agents.

 ### Import Grafana dashsboards